-This definition focus on plants but undesirable organisms come from the entire spectrum of life, including the non-plant organisms considered in this book: cyanobacteria, green algae, red algae, diatoms, dinoflagellates and fungi.
+This definition focuses on plants but undesirable organisms come from the entire spectrum of life, including the non-plant organisms considered in this book: cyanobacteria, green algae, red algae, diatoms, dinoflagellates and fungi.

 Weeds are ‘pests’, organisms that are undesirable for reasons that are specific to a particular situation and, as noted above, their undesirable nature depends upon situation.